singl3focus/singl3focus/README.md

 <h1 align="center">Welcome to my page my friend! 👋</h1>

 ## About Me:
-As a student at SUAI, I am deeply passionate about software development, with a focus on programming in Go.
+I am deeply passionate about software development, with a focus on programming in Go.
 My interests lie in exploring the depths of distributed systems and honing my skills in building robust and efficient applications.
-I am particularly intrigued by the world of blockchain technology and decentralized applications.

 Beyond my academic pursuits, I lead an active lifestyle, often found in the gym, on the football field, or playing volleyball.
 I also relish in the tranquility of nature through hiking and outdoor activities.
 Engaging in a wide range of extracurricular activities, I frequently participate in accelerators, hackathons, and other challenging events that allow me to further expand my knowledge and skills in the tech industry.